troy-west/apache-kafka-vendor-tools/README.md

 -----------------------------------------------------------------------------------------
 ```

-7. View the messsages on the "radio-logs" topic:
+7. View the messsages on the *radio-logs* topic:

 ```ksql
 print 'radio-logs' from beginning LIMIT 10;